Latin Name: Termitoidae

 - Be sure all exterior vents have screens suitable for preventing termites from entering your home.

 One of the very best ways to prevent an infestation is to make your home’s wood unappetizing to termites.
-A non-toxic wood treatment that removes moisture from wood is a highly effective method to deter termites from consuming or inhabiting wooden structures.
+A wood treatment that removes moisture from wood is a highly effective method to deter termites from consuming or inhabiting wooden structures.
 This approach not only preserves wood—making it more structurally stable and resistant to rot—but also transforms it into something termites can no longer eat or destroy.
 We recommend treating all wood vulnerable to termites with Cedarshield.
 This can be done either by treating wood before it’s used for construction purposes, or after the fact once termites have become a problem.
 For more info on how to use Cedarshield, watch the video below:

 For more natural methods of combating termite infestations, consult our How To Kill Termites Naturally guide (It’s full of tips & tricks for getting rid of termites without the use of harmful chemicals).